-MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat 028 4 all have definitions for their grammar term, there is no definition of a punctuator . set of tokens in preprocessing-op-or-punc that are not also present in the grammar production for operator NL 029 1 05.10 [lex.name] [tab:lex.nam e.allowed] te Allowed characters include those from U+200b until U+206x; these are zero-width and control characters that lead to impossible to type names, indistinguishable names and unusable code & compile errors (such as those accidentally including RTL modifiers).
-Disallow invisible characters in this range JP2 030 05.13.04 ed At binary-exponent-part, a small p and a large P are mixed and hard to distinguish with current font.
-Use another font which has distinct typefaces for p and P. US 031 06.02 [basic.def. odr] 09.2.2 Ed The last line of the example is (mildly) confusing: { [n]{ return n; }; }; // OK Yes 'n' is reachable but the code will not compile.
-I would suggest changing the line to: { [n]{ return n != 0; }; }; // OK GB 032 06.04.2 Ed [basic.lookup.argdep] example paragraph 5 lacks necessary namespace qualification In section 6.4.2 paragraph 5: Translation unit 1: namespace R { export struct X {}; export void f(X); } namespace S { export void f(X, X); } the f() declaration in S in translation unit 1 lacks namespace qualification for X. Insert R:: as shown: namespace R { export struct X {}; export void f(X); } namespace S { export void f(R::X, R::X); } US 033 06.05 te Import declarations may only appear at the top level, outside of any bracing.
+MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat US 028 05.06 [lex.token] Te A token is defined as either an identifier , a keyword , a literal , an operator , or a punctuator .
+While the first 4 all have definitions for their grammar term, there is no definition of a punctuator .
+Add the missing definition for the grammar term punctuator .
+It probably should be "one of:" the set of tokens in preprocessing-op-or-punc that are not also present in the grammar production for operator Accepted with Modification See P2103 NL 029 1 05.10 [lex.name] [tab:lex.nam e.allowed] te Allowed characters include those from U+200b until U+206x; these are zero-width and control characters that lead to impossible to type names, indistinguishable names and unusable code & compile errors (such as those accidentally including RTL modifiers).
+Disallow invisible characters in this range REJECTED There was no consensus to adopt this change.
+JP2 030 05.13.04 ed At binary-exponent-part, a small p and a large P are mixed and hard to distinguish with current font.
+Use another font which has distinct typefaces for p and P. Rejected There was no consensus to adopt this change.
+US 031 06.02 [basic.def. odr] 09.2.2 Ed The last line of the example is (mildly) confusing: { [n]{ return n; }; }; // OK Yes 'n' is reachable but the code will not compile.
+I would suggest changing the line to: { [n]{ return n != 0; }; }; // OK Rejected There was no consensus to adopt this change.
+GB 032 06.04.2 Ed [basic.lookup.argdep] example paragraph 5 lacks necessary namespace qualification In section 6.4.2 paragraph 5: Translation unit 1: namespace R { export struct X {}; export void f(X); } namespace S { export void f(X, X); } the f() declaration in S in translation unit 1 lacks namespace qualification for X. Insert R:: as shown: namespace R { export struct X {}; export void f(X); } namespace S { export void f( R:: X, R:: X); } Accepted - Editorial US 033 06.05 te Import declarations may only appear at the top level, outside of any bracing.
 This means they cannot appear inside a linkage block (9.10) 'extern "C" { }'.
-Header translation (15.2/7) is specified as a rewrite of a #include directive into an import declaration.
-Unfortunately header files exist that contain Permit import-declarations within linkage blocks at the global namespace level.
-There is a commonality with the next issue, which is noted as an editorial issue below.FYI both Clang's module extension and GCC's C++ Modules found it necessary to implement this extension, due to glibc header files.
+Header translation (15.2/7) is Permit import-declarations within linkage blocks at the global namespace level.
+There is a commonality with the next issue, which is noted as an editorial issue below.FYI both Clang's Accepted with Modification See P2103